 If you signed an adoption contract when you first got your pet, you may be required to return it to the same person or organization.
 Some rescue groups specify that an animal must be returned regardless of how much time has passed, so contact the organization if you’re unable to find the contract.

-Ultimately, asking a loved one to adopt your pet is usually the most ideal solution, especially since he or she is already familiar with him.
+Ultimately, asking a loved one to adopt your pet is often ideal, especially since he or she is already familiar with him.
 Even if they can’t take him in, friends and family are also great resources for potential adopters.
 They might know a friend or coworker who would be interested and can act as a valuable reference.

 Make posters and advertisements to spread the word about your pet in need.
 Include his name, recent color photos, breed, and endearing personality traits.
 Note his training skills and housebreaking status, and any guidelines for a new home (no small children, other pets, experienced dog owner, etc).
 Be honest about the needs and traits of your pet; even the most well-intended “spins” on an undesirable quality or tricky medical condition could lead his adopters to return him to a shelter, and that’s the last thing you want.

 Hang posters at vet offices, pet training facilities, loved ones’ work environments, and rescue organizations, requesting permission as necessary.
 And don’t forget to utilize one of your biggest advertising assets: the Internet.
-ReHomeYourPets.com is a free service that allows you to post listings for pets in need of a good home.
 Creating a Facebook page can be another great way to circulate your pet’s photo and information.

 As you speak with potential adoption candidates, don’t rush to set up visits or official interviews.
 Ask a few basic questions — Why are you interested?
 Do you have other pets?
 What kind of a living space do you have?
 Do you have references? — and then let candidates know you’re still taking names and will be in touch.
 This will weed out impulse callers who may not truly be ready for a pet, plus it gives you an out if you get a funny feeling about someone.
 Trust your instincts; they’re usually right, especially when it comes to your beloved companion.